 Account takeover fraud - also called ATO fraud - has been emerging as a major challenge for all kinds of organizations.
 We have online accounts for everything today: financial services, shopping, travel - you name it.
 These many accounts create tempting opportunities for unscrupulous criminals.
 Account takeover attacks are already common.
 A study by Aité Group in 2020 showed that 38% of those surveyed had experienced account takeover fraud within the past two years (1).

 Because fraudsters use the accounts of legitimate users for illicit gain in this type of fraud attack, detecting and investigating it can be especially challenging even as it causes a great deal of damage.
-This article explores what defines account takeover, some of the most common ATO schemes, and how graph technology can help effectively fight back.
+This article explores what defines account takeover, some of the most common ATO schemes, and how graph analytics can help effectively fight back.

 What is account takeover (ATO) fraud?